10 Activity Centered Design Example Situations

 This also shows us why other platforms, such as Facebook, do not qualify under this concept.

-They are not focused on a single-action, but the user experience as the purpose of said platform.
+They are not focused on a single action, but on the user experience as the purpose of said platform.

 Spotify is one of the most widely used apps to listen to music online since its launch in 2008.